wprender/cloudbreak-docs/docs/update.md

 ```
 cbd start
 ```
-> Since Cloudbreak needs to download updated docker images for the new version, this step may take a while.
+> Cloudbreak needs to download updated docker images for the new version, so this step may take a while.